-Related Authority: 11 U.S.C. §§ 521(4), 704
+11 U.S.C. §§ 521(4), 704; Fed.
+R. Bankr.
+P. 4002

 While this rule reflects current practice in many cases that fall within its scope, it is anticipated that the rule will provide the trustee with additional necessary information in a timely manner in other cases.
+This rule is intended to ensure that trustees are alerted to conditions that may require immediate attention.
+However, the rule is not intended to impose additional duties, or narrow any duties, required of debtors by the Bankruptcy Code.